-- Master's Degree (M.Ed.): \$395 per semester hour - Educational Specialist Degree (Ed.S.): \$465 per semester hour
+- Master's Degree (M.Ed.): \$395 per semester hour - Educational Specialist Degree (Ed.S.): \$465 per semester hour included, at no additional cost.
+For further information, contact 1-888-572-8985.

-A monthly payment plan option is available that allows candidates to divide tuition and other expenses into 10 or 12 smaller monthly payments, spread over the year.
+A monthly payment plan, which allows candidates to divide tuition and other expenses into 10 or 12 smaller monthly payments-spread over the year, is available.
 Candidates will be charged a \$65 enrollment fee.
 There are no interest charges or other costs.
-Life insurance covering the interest-free monthly payment plan is included, at no additional cost.
-For further information, contact 1-888-572-8985.
+Life insurance covering the interest-free monthly payment plan is